Training the sublime states

 • l20

 • Loving Thoughts: Make it a habit to silently wish happiness, safety, and well-being for people you interact with or think about, including strangers you pass on the street.
-(Happy guyn - Pew Pew)
+(Happy gun - Pew Pew)

 • Everyday Kindness: Practice small acts of kindness throughout your day.
 This could be as simple as offering a smile, giving a sincere compliment, or helping someone in a small way.
 These actions cultivate a habit of kindness.